XiaoouPan/adaHuber/README.md

 hubCov = huberCov(X)
 ```

 Next, we present an example of adaptive Huber regression.
-Here we generate data from a linear model Y = X &theta; + &epsilon;, where &epsilon; follows a log-normal distribution, and estimate the intercept and coefficients by tuning-free Huber regression.
+Here we generate data from a linear model *Y = X &theta; + &epsilon;*, where *&epsilon;* follows a log-normal distribution, and estimate the intercept and coefficients by tuning-free Huber regression.

 ```r
 library(tfHuber)